 Make note of the following aspects of the contract prior to signing:

-- Amount and due date of monthly rent
+- The amount and due date of monthly rent.

-- Format which rent is accepted in (may not necessarily be on the contract however it should be looked into.)
+- The format in which rent is accepted (may not necessarily be on the contract however it should be looked into.)

 - Services included: Utilities, Parking, etc.

 - Any potential fees the landlord may charge you, and reasons for these fees.